rcarver/config/doc/GETTING_STARTED.md

 it.
 Instead, what we need to do is run that script on a fresh server.
 The simplest way to do that is to pipe it over ssh.

-**not covered here** is how to create a fresh server.
+**Not covered here** is how to create a fresh server.
 We'll continue assuming you have created a new machine and can ssh to it using `$user@$ip_address`.